seetadev/PolyOps/README.md

 •Drone Incident Reporting : Publish drone incident reports, preventive measures and remediation using a decentralized twitter application over the Ethereum blockchain network and Embark Tools.

-We utilize the SAP UI5, Fiori platform, expert.ai nlp apis, Polygon, IPFS/Filecoin via NFT.Storage, XMTP, Tableland to built the platform solution and Valist for distribution.
+We utilize the SAP UI5, Fiori platform, Arcana network, expert.ai nlp apis, IPFS/Filecoin via NFT.Storage, XMTP, Tableland to built the platform solution and Valist for distribution.
 We also utilized Ethereum blockchain for developing a decentralized rating and review system for drones used by infrastructure service providers.

 Our platform solution offers an Artificial Intelligence-based object detection system that utilizes blockchain solutions for sorting information obtained from a variety of drone cameras deployed at monitoring spots.